Product Marketing

 Buyers don't choose based on specs.
 They care about how your product improves their lives.

-Multiplier Effect is Different
+Multiplier Effect Is Different

 Manufacturing-Aligned Strategy